dreamcatcher-tech/network/Inbox/2024-10-04 0920 stop functions.md

 User could rerun any given isolate function ?
 Hook up the artifact debugger, and run the function in a local instance, to reproduce how it ran.

+## safeguards
+May need a watcher of runs, or in general, to detect if some looping is occuring.